mateenkasim/work-spots/README.md

 ## Download
 Jar (requires JVM installed): [workspots.jar](workspots.jar)

+If it isn't executable at first, run `chmod +x workspots.jar` on the command line.

 ## Version History
 ### Version 2 - Current
 This version is a GUI using Java Swing.
 It was already partially written in Java, so as a practice in event-listeners and action-based programs, I turned the program into a GUI in the language it was written in.
 For similar projects in the future, I would use newer resources geared towards user-interaction like ReactJS rather than Swing.
 This project was for personal use, so I created a .jar file and wrapped it in a .app file for convenient use.